FrancisVila/MFT_convert/content/en/docs/TransferCFT/internal_a_m_start_here/uconf_internal_am.md

 uconfset id=am.internal.group\_database,value=\[ system | safClass | file | xfbadm \]

-Use the parameters and descriptions in the <span class="bold_in_para">AM Parameters</span> table (just below Step 3) to help you customize the internal access management roles.
+Use the parameters and descriptions in the **AM Parameters** table (just below Step 3) to help you customize the internal access management roles.
 For example, to assign the administrator role to the "admin" group:

 <table>
    <thead>